jeroenmeulendijks/gdax-tradebot/README.md

 PRODUCT_IDS = ['BTC-EUR', 'ETH-EUR'] # Configure which currencies you want to use PLOT = 1 # 0: disable plotting
          # 1: enable plotting (Only enable it when you are debugging your algorithm)
-         #    Also you can only plot max 4 graphs so make sure PRODUCT_IDS doesn't contain more than 4 product id's
 CANDLE_TIME = 15    # Seconds for accumulating in 1 candlesticks
 ORDER_TIMEOUT = 15  # Seconds after which an (not filled) order is canceled automatically
 ```